-The American Association for Dental Research (AADR) aims to be inclusive to the largest number of contributors, with the most varied and diverse backgrounds possible.
+The American Association for Dental, Oral, and Craniofacial Research (AADOCR) aims to be inclusive to the largest number of contributors, with the most varied and diverse backgrounds possible.
 As such, we are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, ability, race, ethnicity, socioeconomic status or religion.

-The AADR Professional Conduct at Meetings Policy outlines our expectations for all those who participate in the AADR/CADR Annual Meeting & Exhibition as well as the consequences for unacceptable behavior.
+The AADOCR Professional Conduct at Meetings Policy outlines our expectations for all those who participate in the AADOCR/CADR Annual Meeting & Exhibition as well as the consequences for unacceptable behavior.

-We expect all participants of the AADR/CADR Annual Meeting & Exhibition to create safe and positive experiences for everyone.
-“Participant” in this policy refers to anyone present at the AADR/CADR Annual Meeting & Exhibition, including staff, contractors, vendors, exhibitors, venue staff, members and all attendees.
+We expect all participants of the AADOCR/CADR Annual Meeting & Exhibition to create safe and positive experiences for everyone.
+“Participant” in this policy refers to anyone present at the AADOCR/CADR Annual Meeting & Exhibition, including staff, contractors, vendors, exhibitors, venue staff, members and all attendees.

 2. Expected Behavior

-We expect all participants at the AADR/CADR Annual Meeting & Exhibition (attendees, members, vendors, exhibitors, contractors, staff and venue staff) to abide by this AADR Professional Conduct at Meetings Policy in all venues at the AADR/CADR Annual Meeting & Exhibition, including ancillary events and official and unofficial social gatherings.
+We expect all participants at the AADOCR/CADR Annual Meeting & Exhibition (attendees, members, vendors, exhibitors, contractors, staff and venue staff) to abide by this AADOCR Professional Conduct at Meetings Policy in all venues at the AADOCR/CADR Annual Meeting & Exhibition, including ancillary events and official and unofficial social gatherings.

 - Exercise consideration and respect in your speech and actions.